Block Student Associates 2025-26: Block Museum - Northwestern University

 Anthropology (2027)

-I’m currently a sophomore from NYC majoring in Cultural Anthropology, with a minor in music composition (and considering more!).
+I’m currently a junior from NYC majoring in Cultural Anthropology, with a minor in music composition (and considering more!).
 I am a first-year BMSA and I am so excited to learn more about art preservation, visitor interactions with art, and visual art in general!
 I worked at the American Museum of Natural History last summer, and I cannot wait to experience the differences between art and science museums.
 Besides being a BMSA, I am in Northwestern’s Philharmonia orchestra and am on the club baseball team.

 Faith Magiera